 This dataset contains a lot of information about the flights departing from SFO.
-We are interested in understanding how frequently flights are delayed (or canceled).
-Let's look at the column 'DepDelay'.
+For starters, let's just try to understand how often flights are delayed (or canceled), and by how long.
+Let's look at the column 'DepDelay' which represents departure delays.

 How might we want to explore this data?
 What single number summaries would make sense?
-What visualizations could you do?
+What visualizations could we do?

-summary(flightSF\$DepDelay)
+'''

+summary(flightSF$DepDelay)

+'''

 Min.
-1st Qu.
-Median Mean 31 rd Qu.
+1 st Qu.
+Median Mean 3 rd Qu.
 Max.
 NA's -25.0 -5.0 -1.0 13.8 12.0 861.0 413

 Notice the NA's.
-Let's look at just the subset of some variables for those observations with NA values for departure time (I chosen a few variables so it's easier to look at)
+Let's look at just the subset of some variables for those observations with NA values for departure time (I chose a few variables so it's easier to look at)